JetBrains/compose-multiplatform/tutorials/Development_for_Android/README.md

 Compose Multiplatform build doesn't contain any Android artifacts.
 Instead it references Jetpack Compose Android artifacts [published by Google](https://developer.android.com/jetpack/compose).
-This way we ensure that libraries built for Android using Jetpack libraries are compatible with Android Multiplatform.
+This way we ensure that libraries built for Android using Jetpack libraries are compatible with Compose Multiplatform.

 ## Usage